COGS18/COGS18.github.io/_build/materials/23-CodeProjects.md

 - D) A lot
 - E) Most (I'm mostly or completely done)

-How confident do you feel about wht you need to do to finish the project?
+How confident do you feel about what you need to do to finish the project?

 - A) I have no idea what to do from here
 - B) I have some idea of how to finish the project